Nothing but the Truth

 Jesus prayed that all of His disciples would be sanctified through the truth of the Word of God.
-God’s Word is fuller’s soap that cleanses our conscience and soul from sin.
+God’s Word is the fuller’s soap that cleanses our conscience and soul from sin.
 It keeps us in the shadow of God’s holiness.
 It keeps us from error and apostasy.
-Of the many things Jesus prayed for, at the top of the list was that the truth of His Word would continuously sanctify us.
-This demands constant vigilance on our part in making sure we are allowing the Word of God to constantly purge our heart and reveal to us those areas in need of His help.
+Of the many things that Jesus prayed for, at the top of the list is that the truth of His Word would continuously sanctify us.
+This demands constant vigilance on our part in making sure that we are allowing the Word of God to constantly purge our heart and reveal to us those areas that are in need of His help.

 There is the product in truth.

 The truth sets us free!
 The truth keeps us from bondage.
 The truth allays our fears.
 The truth points us in the right direction.
 The truth delivers us from anxious care.
 The truth enables our relationships to be transparent.
 The truth makes us better Christians.
 The truth strengthens our faith and intensifies our prayer life.

 Are you allowing the truth to sanctify you?
 Are you allowing the truth to shape your soul and life into that which is pleasing to God?
 Buy the truth and sell it not!